FAQs: Earned sick and safe time (ESST)

 Is the state ESST law the same as the sick time ordinances in several Minnesota cities?

-ESST local ordinances are in effect in the cities of Bloomington, Duluth, Minneapolis and St. Paul and may vary from the requirements under state law.
-When Minnesota’s statewide earned sick and safe time law goes into effect Jan.
-1, 2024, employers are responsible for following the ESST requirements most favorable to their employees.
+ESST local ordinances are in effect in the cities of Bloomington, Minneapolis and St. Paul and may vary from the requirements under state law.
+Employers are responsible for following the ESST requirements most favorable to their employees.
 In other words, employers must comply with the specific requirements of the state ESST law and the applicable local ESST ordinance that are most favorable to their employees.
 This may mean following some of the requirements of state ESST law and other requirements of the local ESST law.

 Who is not covered by Minnesota’s ESST law?

 Federal employees and independent contractors are not covered under Minnesota’s ESST law.
 Certain individuals employed by an air carrier as a flight deck or cabin crew member are also not covered.
 The ESST law does not apply to building and construction industry employees who are represented by a building and construction trades labor organization if a valid waiver of these requirements is provided in a collective bargaining agreement.